italo-granato/starmie/README.md

 -   Plot model diagnostics to perform inference on choice of 'K'.
 -   Create the 'standard' STRUCTURE bar plot showing cluster memberships.
 -   Plot model checks such as MCMC chains on the admixture coefficient \(\alpha\) and the log-likelihood.
--   Interactively visualising output from STRUCTURE analysis
+-   Visualizing output from STRUCTURE analysis

 This vignette outlines how to use starmie to do basic tasks after running STRUCTURE at the command line.